BASTAcode/BASTA/docs/controls_intpol.rst

 The ``param`` key defines the parameter for which a certain resolution is desired, and can be any continuous, monotonic parameter.
-The ``value`` key defines the target resolution in this parameter, in the units provided in the :meth:`parameter list <constants.parameters>`.
+The ``value`` key defines the target resolution in this parameter, in the units provided in the :ref:`parameter list <controls_params>`.

 The ``baseparam`` key defines what parameter is used as a base for interpolation.
 A transformation between this and the above resolution parameter is then made, as